Akuli/teek/docs/tutorial.rst

 say that you don't know how to change the text of a label after creating it.
 Figure it out like this:

-1. Go to pythotk's label documentation by clicking this :class:`Label` link.
+1. Go to pythotk's label documentation by clicking this :class:`.Label` link.
    This tutorial and rest of pythotk's documentation are full of these links.
    Click them.
-2. The :class:`Label` link doesn't say anything about changing the text afterwards, but it has a link to a manual page.
+2. The :class:`.Label` link doesn't say anything about changing the text afterwards, but it has a link to a manual page.
 Click it.
 3. In the manual page, press Ctrl+F and search for "text".
 You'll find a widget option whose "Command-Line Name" is ``-text``.
 The leading ``-`` is common